schowdhury2019/eng99_IaC_Ansible/README.md

 - Ansible Controller
 - Web
 - DB

--run an update and upgrade on each
+- run an update and upgrade on each

+## Configuring Ansible

--On the controller, install ansible (refer to the controller_config.sh) -Change the hosts file located in /etc/ansible folder to include web and db ip addresses (refer to eng99_IaC_Ansible/eng99_IaC_ansible/ansible_config/hosts file)
+- On the controller, install ansible (refer to the controller_config.sh)
+- Change the hosts file located in /etc/ansible folder to include web and db ip addresses (refer to eng99_IaC_Ansible/eng99_IaC_ansible/ansible_config/hosts file)

 # Adding fingerprint to list of known hosts